 Numerous scientific studies have been conducted that verify the value of employee research.
 Robin Mann has conducted extensive research on best practices in the food and drink industry.
 In one study, Mann and colleagues reported the results of a large-scale industry benchmarking and self-assessment initiative.
 The companies chosen for the study were all considered models of excellence in their industry.
 The results showed that surveying to identify improvement opportunities and assessing progress regularly were best practices and contributed to the success of the companies studied.
 According to Mann, employee research is vital for companies in the food industry that want to move forward and progress toward business excellence.

 Daniel Koys, a professor in the Department of Management at DePaul University, has also examined the relationship between employee attitudes and business outcomes (such as increased profits).
-At two points in time Koys gathered data from units of a restaurant chain using employee surveys, manager surveys, customer surveys and records from the organization.
+At two points in time Koys gathered data from units of a restaurant chain using employee surveys, manager surveys, customer surveys, and records from the organization.
 Using a statistical tool called regression analysis, Koys found that employee attitudes and behaviors influence organizational outcomes.

 While studies such as the ones conducted by Mann and Koys are informative, it is reasonable to question whether the results they obtained are isolated incidents or actual trends.
 Organizational psychologists know that the only way to determine if an actual trend exists is to conduct a longitudinal study.
 Longitudinal research involves the analysis of data collected at multiple points over a period of time.
 Comparing longitudinal research to data collected during one period of time is like comparing a video to a snap shot.
 A snap shot of people captures only a moment and many of the nuances of the situation are lost.
 However, when you watch people in a video you get much more detail, and you can see how people interact and influence each other.
 In order to determine if employee research leads to positive trends let’s look at a longitudinal study conducted in the foods industry.

 These improvements are impressive, but in order to determine whether positive trends have occurred it is necessary to compare items across several years.
 When conducting longitudinal research, it takes three measurements to establish a trend.
-A score must increase by at least five percentiles to be statistically significant.
-In 2009, the first year for which trend identification was possible, the foods company had positive trends for 29 items on their survey.
-This represents a total of 23% of all survey items.
+A score must increase by at least five benchmarking percentiles to be statistically significant.
+The first year for which trend identification was possible, the foods company had positive trends for 29 items on their survey.
+This represents a total of 43% of all survey items.
 One item that showed an impressive increase was “The company devotes the appropriate amount of resources to treat its associates well.”
 This item increased from the 32nd percentile in the first year of measurement to the 47th and 67th in the second and third years, respectively.
 A total gain of 35 percentiles, a gain seven times as high as the minimum needed for statistical significance.
-One item, “The company, puts a high value on associate satisfaction” increased from the 31st percentile in the first year to the 58th in the second and the 80th percentile in the third year!
+Another item, “The company, puts a high value on associate satisfaction” increased from the 31st percentile in the first year to the 58th in the second and the 80th percentile in the third year!
 A dramatic increase of 49 percentiles!

 After examining the data from NBRI’s longitudinal study, there is no doubt that a dedication to employee research has resulted in phenomenal gains for this foods company.
 Addressing their root causes has led to an extraordinary increase in survey scores and tremendous growth for the company.
 This foods company now operates across the U.S. and in almost three dozen other countries.
 As they continue their commitment to employee research, there is no doubt that they will continue to see positive trends.

 NBRI has helped many companies in all sectors of business to identify the drivers of their employees’ behaviors and increase their bottom line.
-If you would like to learn more about how NBRI can help your company make phenomenal changes, contact us at 800-756-6168.
+If you would like to learn more about how NBRI can help your company make phenomenal gains, contact us at 800-756-6168.

 National Business Research Institute, Inc.